sajjad5221/farazaman/README.md

 TODOs:
-- [ ] create lang files and move all strings to them
+- [ ] change Components to components
-- [ ] footer contents
-- [ ] create a types file for all types in this path: /types/index.ts
+- [ ] all components subfolders should be lowercase